 Currently, the Department of Public Health and community-based organizations provide a variety of programs and services that encourage literacy, self-expression, critical thinking skills, and life skills, and promote job readiness, as well as social-emotional skills like communication, problem-solving, and self-assessment.
 All young people committed to the hall and the interim SYTF will be able to engage in this programming array.
 We will continue to identify and implement long-term programming for young people committed to the facility with a focus on programming that is developmentally aligned, trauma informed, culturally responsive, and grounded in positive youth development, explored in more detail below.
-In addition, given that young people committed to the hall and the facility, we are expanding our visitation policies to ensure connections to their families and circles of support.
+In addition, given that young people committed to the hall and the interim SYTF will face longer periods in the facility, we are expanding our visitation policies to ensure connections to their families and circles of support.